matuteiglesias/journal/content/Dev/2025-09-18_Optimized_data_processing_and_analysis_strategies.md

 **🕒 22:20–23:45**
 **🏷️ Labels**: Data Processing, Pipeline Optimization, Event Management, Data Mining, Python
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to optimize various aspects of data processing and analysis, focusing on pipeline improvements, event management, and data mining strategies.
+The session aimed to optimize various aspects of [[data processing]] and analysis, focusing on pipeline improvements, event management, and data mining strategies.

 ### Key Activities:
-1. **[[Data Processing]] Pipeline Analysis**: Conducted a detailed analysis of the data processing pipeline, identifying areas for improvement in backbone settings, bridge thresholds, and scoring methods.
+1. **[[Data Processing]] Pipeline Analysis**: Conducted a detailed analysis of the [[data processing]] pipeline, identifying areas for improvement in backbone settings, bridge thresholds, and scoring methods.
 Specific recommendations were provided for adjustments and next steps.
 2. **Screening Process Enhancement**: Developed a comprehensive plan to enhance the screening process by filtering low-quality events, cleaning existing logs, and implementing tagging hygiene.
 Included code snippets for log cleaning and diagnostics.
 3. **JSONL Row Filtering**: Implemented a [[Python]] code patch to efficiently skip JSONL rows with empty `content` fields, ensuring normalization logic is not duplicated.
 4. **Tag Pair Mining [[Optimization]]**: Proposed recommendations for improving the tag pair mining process, focusing on noise reduction and stability in pair selection.